cwi-dis/igor/igor/std-plugins/timemachine/readme.md

 * `remoteHost`: hostname or ip-address where `tmutil` is run, using `ssh`.
 Default is to run locally.

 The status of the backup (including any error messages) is stored in `/data/status/services/_name_`.

+## User Interface

+There is a user interface page _index.html_ that allows adding of Time Machine service watchers and deleting them again.